anngvu/accent/README.md

 #### For people who do scientific data management/curation

 Science is built upon data.
-Research communities have the goal of sharing data packaged and disseminated optimally for reuse.
+Research communities have the goal of sharing data packaged and disseminated optimally for (re)use.
 If the community is lucky, this is supported by dedicated data curators/managers and contributing scientists are also directly involved.
 Data curation/management tooling can greatly facilitate the processes of developing and applying a shared data model, creating metadata, finding data, assessing data, and other related processes.
-And like with other knowledge work, including AI could greatly boost productivity, though it is perhaps best achieved through an internal or "wrapper" interface that mitigate pitfalls[^1].
+Like with other knowledge work, incorporating AI could greatly boost productivity, though it is perhaps best achieved through an internal or "wrapper" interface that mitigate pitfalls[^1].
 > Developers can also help with figuring out where AI can be inserted into workflows and how to design technology for doing that.

 This is such an application.
 Some data management responsibilities[^2][^3] prioritized for an assisted workflow are: